frtzada/frtzada/README.md

 - 🌱 I’m currently learning **Python for Data Analysis, Machine Learning, and Data Visualization**
 - 💞️ I’m looking to collaborate on **data-driven projects, especially those involving predictive analytics and big data**
 - 📫 How to reach me **frtzada@gmail.com** or through [LinkedIn](https://www.linkedin.com/in/frtzada/)
-- ⚡ Fun fact: **I once built a recommendation system for a local library!**

 - ## Tech Stack